Wrike Reviews 2026. Verified Reviews, Pros & Cons | Capterra

 ## Pros and Cons in Reviews

-Some reviewers describe pricing as expensive and confusing, with costly add-ons, limited lower-tier features, and inflexible contracts challenging for small teams or organizations.
+Some reviewers describe pricing as expensive, with limited lower-tier features, confusing billing, and challenging contract terms for small teams.

 Juan G